Algae Identification

 Brush the pool: Brush the pool walls and floor to attempt to affect membrane of the algae and expose the roots

-Add a specific type of algae, which includes Benzalkonium chloride such as Lo-ChlorTropical algaecide, Blacspot Algae Killer, and Algae Knock-out
+Add a specific type of algae, which includes Benzalkonium chloride such as Lo-ChlorTropical algaecide, Blackspot Algae Killer, and Algae Knock-out.

 Vacuum the pool: Vacuum the pool to remove the dead algae.